Adamm00/IPSet_ASUS/README.md

 On firmware with compatible built-in SQLite support, Skynet stores collected packet events in `history.db`.
 No additional package or database server is required.
 Existing text logs are imported before statistics switch to the database; unsupported firmware retains text logging.

+Statistics aggregate retained events directly in SQLite.
+Whole-history charts use sequential scans, while targeted address searches retain the IP indexes.
+The WebUI receives bounded results rather than a copy of the database.

+Domain-history searches query resolved addresses in one read transaction and return only the first and requested recent events per address, alongside totals and port summaries.
+Duplicate addresses are searched once.

 Detailed events are retained for up to seven days within the configured storage budget.
 Hourly category totals remain available for 90 days.
 Capacity may shorten detailed retention; the WebUI shows the oldest available event and whether storage limits have applied.
 Older trend totals cannot be searched by individual IP address, protocol or port after their detailed events expire.

 Each event retains its timestamp, category, source and destination IPv4 addresses, protocol, ports, packet length, interfaces, TCP flags, available ICMP details and logged MAC/link-layer data.
 The logged link-layer header may identify a gateway rather than the remote IP's device.
 Normal packet logging omits optional TCP sequence numbers and TCP/IP option dumps.
 This changes diagnostic detail, not packet blocking or the number of collected events.

 Hourly maintenance and explicit refreshes collect newly completed syslog records.
 Ingestion checkpoints advance only with committed events.
 Records already lost to system-log rotation cannot be recovered.
 Counts represent recorded packet events, not unique connections or every packet the firewall may have dropped.

+Unchanged source files are skipped after their saved checkpoint is verified.
+Storage-budget checks use database page metadata and count retained events only when space must be reclaimed.

 Changing rules or removing IoT entries does not erase historical traffic.
 Use the explicit statistics removal or reset commands to delete collected records.
 Domain names and ban reasons shown by current lookups describe current metadata, not necessarily the policy that applied when an older packet was logged.